 1. If it’s not your way, it’s the highway

-Whenever you and your partner get into a discussion, it turns out that your word is the last.
-You even make your partner forego their own happiness and make them give up on the argument.
-If you do not have it your way, you do hesitate to threaten or throw a fit.
+Think about it.
+Whenever you and your partner get into a discussion, does it always turn out that your word is the last?
+Do you even make your partner forego their own happiness and make them give up on the argument?
+If you do not have it your way, do you start getting angry or threaten to give your partner the silent treatment?

-This behaviour, over the long term, can be built resentment in your partner resulting at the end of the relationship.
-If you have the habit of always having the last word and throw a fit if things don’t always go your way, it is one of the signs you are selfish.
+This behavior, over the long term, can build up resentment in your partner, resulting in the end of the relationship.
+If you have the habit of always having the last word and throwing a fit if things don’t always go your way, it is one of the signs you’re selfish in a relationship.

 2. You think you’re always right

-One of the signs of a self-absorbed person is that they think they can never be wrong.
+This is a major sign of a self-absorbed person — to be unable to accept that they’re ever wrong.
 They feel superior and are baffled by anyone who thinks otherwise.
 They will actually go to any lengths to prove that they are always right.
 Does that sound somewhat like you?

 3. You never value your partner’s opinion

 If you’re always expecting preferential treatment in your relationship because you believe that you are the more important being and your opinions are to be valued more, it’s one of the clear signs you’re selfish in a relationship.
 Not just that, you’re arrogantly assuming that your significant other does not have the capability to take a stand.

 4. You focus on ‘winning’ the argument

 You will go to any extent to win an argument because, for a selfish person, winning is all that matters.
 For you, losing an argument is a sign of weakness, and your ego makes you fight to feed it.

 In fact, if you look closely enough, you’d realize you actually hate to lose an argument everywhere and prefer to walk out then be proven wrong.
 If you’re wondering, “Am I selfish in my relationship?” this is a good place to find your answer.

-5. It is always your partner who apologises after a fight
+5. It is always your partner who apologizes after a fight